4bdullah7eeshan/odin-blog-api-backend/README.md

 ## Todo

 Testing:
-- Split `app.js` till `app.listen()` and use it in all testing files and a separate one for running the app
 - Caching is there.
 So research how it might work in testing files.
 - Finally...work on the test files.
 That's all.
 I guess.
 - Need to sort Prisma migrations for testing env